tparchman/F21_BIOL792_coursepage/week8_python3/python_3_primer.md

     else:
         print("Seq does not end with T.\n")

-This is just a taste to get you started.
+This is just a brief introduction to get you started.
 We will cover more depth on working with regular expressions next week.